Chart Color Schemes

 Fraser Rise's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Fraser Rise shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+Fraser Rise demonstrates excellent health outcomes across all age groups, with a very low prevalence of common health conditions.

-The rate of private health cover is approximately 52%, higher than the average SA2 area (~8,237 people).
-Asthma and mental health issues are the most prevalent medical conditions, affecting 7.0% and 4.0% of residents respectively.
-82.6% of residents report no medical ailments, compared to 73.7% in Greater Melbourne.
-Fraser Rise has a lower proportion of seniors aged 65 and over at 5.1% (804 people), compared to 10.1% in Greater Melbourne.
-Health outcomes among seniors are strong and align with the general population's health profile.
+Its private health cover rate stands at approximately 52%, slightly higher than the average SA2 area (~8,335 people).
+The most prevalent medical conditions are asthma and mental health issues, affecting 7.0% and 4.0% of residents respectively.
+Notably, 82.6% of residents report no medical ailments, compared to 73.7% in Greater Melbourne.
+Fraser Rise has a lower proportion of seniors aged 65 and over, at 5.1% (814 people), compared to the 10.1% in Greater Melbourne.
+Despite this, health outcomes among seniors are strong, mirroring those of the general population.

 Frequently Asked Questions - Health